Zapping untreated water gets rid of more waterborne viruses

-Category: Environment Hits: 0Using sophisticated microscopy and computational analysis, researchers have now validated the merit of a water purification technology that uses electricity to remove and inactivate an assortment of waterborne viruses.
+Category: Environment Hits: 8Using sophisticated microscopy and computational analysis, researchers have now validated the merit of a water purification technology that uses electricity to remove and inactivate an assortment of waterborne viruses.
 They said the yet-to-be-implemented water purification strategy could add another level of safety against pathogens that cause gastrointestinal ailments and other infections in humans.

 Read more https://www.sciencedaily.com/releases/2021/10/211020135848.htm